ScanMountGoat/xc3_model_py/README.md

 Python bindings to [xc3_model](https://github.com/ScanMountGoat/xc3_lib) for high level and efficient data access to model files for Xenoblade 1 DE, Xenoblade 2, and Xenoblade 3.

 ## Installation
 The package can be installed for Python version 3.9, 3.10, 3.11, or 3.12 using pip on newer versions of Windows, Linux, or MacOS.
 The prebuilt wheels (.whl files) are included only for situations where pip might not be available such as for plugin development for applications.
-The wheels are zip archives and can be extracted to obtain the compiled .pyd or .so file.
+The wheels are zip archives and can be extracted to obtain the compiled .pyd or .so file. xc3_model_py requires the `numpy` package for transforms and vertex data.

 Installing: `pip install xc3_model_py`
 Updating: `pip install xc3_model_py --upgrade`